AlexLabram/Bonsai/WGCourse/IntroPracticals.md

 	- Walworth Gardens stock (as priced)
 		- ... but we don't recommend you spend too much cos you're probably going to kill it
 + Pot types on offer
+	- Half-height terracotta pot (free)
+	- "Pre-loved" blue 14cm pots (free)
 	- Improvised / "recycled" (free)
 	- Drilled china (free... especially if you bring your own!)
-	- Concrete (free)
-	- Plastic bonsai training pot (free? xxxx)
+	- Plastic or mica bonsai training pot (as priced)
 	- Ceramic (as priced)
+	- Pots can also be made cheaply from concrete... but concrete is banned from Walworth Garden due to high CO2 footprint
 + Considerations
 	- The tree must in principle be able to fit in the pot!
-	- Pot appropriate to tree
+	- Pot appropriate to tree species and style (heavy vs light)
 	- Pot appropriate to style (e.g. deep pots for cascade)
 	- Speak to me before buying any trees so I can confirm that they're suitable